 4. Women's Prevention Services: SBCBH contracts with Transcend to offer services to women.
+The Transcend services assist in the prevention of the development of conditions, such as PTSD, depression, and anxiety that are prevalent in victims of domestic violence.
 This program continues to offer mental health prevention groups at a local community domestic violence shelter to help victims of domestic violence, reduce stigma, and improve access to the Latino community.
 Many of the Latino families in the county are immigrants or first generation.

 The Transcend Women's group provides preventive mental health services for women.
 Interpreter services are available to accommodate monolingual Spanish speakers who are victims of domestic violence.
-The group also functions as a support group to promote self-determination; develop and enhance the women's selfadvocacy skills, strengths, and resiliency; discuss options; and help develop a support system to create a safe environment for women and their children.
+The group also functions as a support group to promote self-determination; develop and enhance the women's self-advocacy skills, strengths, and resiliency; discuss options; and help develop a support system to create a safe environment for women and their children.
 The group is held in the community to promote easy access and to assist with the development of healthy relationships.